jetsonhacks/yolo-model-manager/README.md

 ## Features

 - **Model Management**: Load, view, and manage a curated list of YOLO models from a `models.json` file.
-- **Model Download**: Download models directly from the Ultralytics repository with real-time log feedback.
+- **Model Download**: Download models directly from the Ultralytics repository.
 - **TensorRT Engine Builder**: Convert downloaded models to TensorRT engines with support for FP32, FP16, and INT8 precision.
-- **INT8 Calibration**: Easily select a calibration dataset (e.g., COCO128) using a YAML file to build highly-optimized INT8 engines.
+- **INT8 Calibration**: Select a calibration dataset (e.g., COCO128) using a YAML file to build highly-optimized INT8 engines.
-- **System Information**: Displays the availability of a CUDA-enabled GPU and TensorRT, providing a quick system readiness check.
+- **System Information**: Displays the availability of a CUDA-enabled GPU and TensorRT.
-- **Responsive UI**: A multi-threaded architecture ensures the application remains responsive during long-running tasks like downloads and builds.

 ## Prerequisites